MDAnalysis/membrane-curvature/docs/index.rst

 Welcome to MDAkit MembCurv's documentation!
 =========================================================

-MDAnalysis membrane curvature analysis module calculates gaussian and mean curvature of lipid bilayers from molecular dynamics simulations.
+The MDAnalysis membrane curvature analysis module calculates the Gaussian and mean curvature of lipid bilayers from molecular dynamics simulations.

-This module returns a 2-dimensional Numpy array, allowing to visualize values of membrane curvature in 2D maps.
+This module returns a 2-dimensional Numpy array, allowing you to visualize values of membrane curvature in 2D maps.

 Currently docs are under construction.
 Use this docs as a reference but at